omg-ninjas/segundaPata/README.md

 <h1>segundaPata</h1>

-This app is for finding second hand items for sale for your pets; mainly dogs.
+:paw_prints: This app is for finding second hand items for sale for your pets; mainly dogs.
 You can also upload items and sell them.
 This app features a comment section for the items that are up for sale, so that a buyer can easiy and conviniently contact a seller, and vice versa.

 <h2>Getting Started</h2>